 - You’ll be helping to end mental health stigma in your workplace and beyond.

 Can You Be A Workplace Mental Health Champion?

-You don’t need to have experience of mental health problems to support the cause.
+You don’t need to have experience with mental health problems to support the cause.
 What you need is a desire to help people and to reduce the stigma around mental health so people aren’t ashamed.

 Thus, if you’re willing to educate and tackle mental health stereotypes, stigma, and discrimination, then you’re the right person to be a workplace mental health champion.
 You’ll also have to be willing to put in the time and effort to pursue such an agenda.

-If you’re willing and able to engage with your coworkers constructively and positively, often in the face of adversity, to empower them to share their experiences with mental health, then not only will you help your colleagues, but also your workplace by improving productively.
+If you’re willing and able to engage with your coworkers constructively and positively, often in the face of adversity, to empower them to share their experiences with mental health, then not only will you help your colleagues but also your workplace by improving productively.
 That’s because poor mental health has a detrimental effect on employee output.

 What Do Workplace Mental Health Champions Do?

 Your primary role will be to help raise awareness around mental health to tackle the stigma that surrounds it.
 Find a way that best suits your style in order to do this, but try to be creative if you can.
 The best way to achieve this is to work with your workplace to create or supplement their workplace strategy for supporting everyone that works there.

 Big or small, any activity that helps to reduce mental health stigma is positive.
 So you could start with posters from mental health organisations around the workplace and signposting people to further resources.